asherAbecasiss/Ip-show/README.md

 ```

-in your .zshrc add a a alias
+in your .zshrc add a alias
 ```
  alias ipa="./your/repo/folder"
 ```